LilyKizir/DSNY-Analytics-Engineering-Accelerator/README.md

 - Secret Handling: Credentials are never committed.
 Secrets are injected via environment variables at runtime using python-dotenv locally and GitHub Secrets in CI/CD.

+- Transformation Stages: Types of transformations are segregated based on their kind (ie. type casting, schema remodeling, business logic application)

 <h2>Setup & Local Execution Guide</h2>

 This project is optimized for quick deployment using repository cloning, GitHub Actions, and GitHub Codespaces.